 When thinking about employing someone, this is probably the first option that comes to mind.
 The advantage of this is that you would have direct control over the employee.
 As they work for you, you will be able to set out exactly what and how you want them to work.
 In return, you are more likely to get a greater commitment to your business and loyalty as you will be paying their wages.
 It will give you the opportunity to train and develop them as the business grows.

 If you do employ someone, there are a few things you need to remember:

 - The cost is more than just their salary.
-You will need to add on employers NI, possible pension costs with auto enrolment plus any benefits you may wish to provide.
+You will need to add on employers NI, there are possible pension costs with auto enrolment, plus any benefits you may wish to provide.

 - You will need a contract of employment to make sure they are employed on the terms which work for your business.
-Remember, everyone is entitled to a statement of their Main Terms and Conditions of Employment within 8 weeks and this should include: name of employer and employee, place of work, job title, pay, holidays, hours etc., where to find disciplinary, grievance procedures etc. More info can be found at www.acas.org.uk
+Remember, everyone is entitled to a statement of their Main Terms and Conditions of Employment within 8 weeks.
+This statement should include: name of employer and employee, place of work, job title, pay, holidays, hours etc., where to find disciplinary, grievance procedures, etc. More information can be found at www.acas.org.uk

 - You will need to have the skills and confidence to make sure your staff are managed properly and fairly.

 These contracts have been publicised negatively, but they can offer a small business some flexibility to cope with fluctuating demands.
 You are contractually bound to pay a fully employed person, who does 40 hours a week, for that week, even if they have no work(unless you have a layoff clause in their contract of employment).